Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 2.1.
 All controls are compulsory. ok

 2.2.
-Client has to type 2 surnames  //falta
+Client has to type 2 surnames  ok

 2.3.
 Client has to type numbers in the controls that required it.
 Also it cannot be characters in controls where the client has to type numbers. ok